benyoon1/Nibbie_Game/README.md

 # Nibbie_Game
-A mini game for my dog Nibbler!
+A mini game about my dog Nibbler!